 Bedross Der Matossian is an Associate Professor of History concentrating on Modern Middle East History.
 He completed his PhD at Columbia University in 2008.
 His areas of interest include ethnic politics in the Middle East, inter-ethnic violence in the Ottoman Empire, Palestinian history, and the history of the Armenian Genocide.
 He is the author of Shattered Dreams of Revolution: From Liberty to Violence in the Late Ottoman Empire (Stanford University Press, 2014).

-James Garza an Associate Professor of History and Ethnic Studies, and specializes in nineteenth and twentieth-century Mexican history, Latin American and global environmental history, U.S.-Mexican Borderlands history and Mexican-American Studies.
+James A. Garza is an Associate Professor of History and Ethnic Studies, and specializes in nineteenth and twentieth-century Mexican history, Latin American and global environmental history, U.S.-Mexican Borderlands history and Mexican-American Studies.
 His research focuses on how urban and rural landscapes were constructed over time using cultural and racial processes.
 His research also analyzes how the 1910 Mexican Revolution affected the political and social development of Mexican-American identity.
 He is the author of The Imagined Underworld: Sex, Crime and Vice in Porfirian Mexico City (University of Nebraska Press: 2008).
 He is currently working on an environmental history of the Valley of Mexico.

 Margaret Huettl is our newest Assistant Professor in History and Ethnic Studies.
 A scholar of Native American history and North American Wests, her research examines Indigenous sovereignty and settler colonialism in a transnational context.
 Her current project, “Ojibwe Peoplehood in the North American West, 1854-1954,” explores Ojibwe or Anishinaabe sovereignty in the United States and Canada during the nineteenth and twentieth centuries, centering her research on Anishinaabe ways of knowing.
 Her research and teaching interests focus on Indigenous histories in North America, with a special interest in ethnohistorical methods and public history.

-Margaret Jacobs is the Chancellor’s Professor of History.
+Margaret D. Jacobs is the Chancellor’s Professor of History.
 She specializes in transnational and comparative studies of the American West with a focus on Indigenous peoples, women and gender, and children and family.
 Through comparisons with Australia and Canada, she conceptualizes the American West as a site of settler colonialism and examines the complex historical processes and interactions that developed from this enterprise.

 Katrina Jagodinsky, an Associate Professor of History, specializes in borderlands and legal history.
 She is interested in the complex intersections of race, gender, and the law in the North American West.
 She focuses primarily on the periods of transition from colonial, to territorial, to early statehood legal regimes.
 Her scholarship examines the efforts of marginalized people to exercise rights within expansionist contests of power.